 Jill Konopka & WNYT Staff

-Hear about advice he has for both short and long-term investors by watching the video of Jill Konopka's story.
+Hear the sheriff and town supervisor discuss how the case is being handled by watching the video of Jill Konopka's story.

 Copyright 2020 - WNYT-TV, LLC A Hubbard Broadcasting Company